shoelace-style/shoelace/docs/components/popup.md

 ### Auto-size

 Use the `auto-size` attribute to tell the popup to resize when necessary to prevent it from getting clipped.
+Possible values are `horizontal`, `vertical`, and `both`.
 You can use `autoSizeBoundary` and `auto-size-padding` to customize the behavior of this option.
 Auto-size works well with `flip`, but if you're using `auto-size-padding` make sure `flip-padding` is the same value.

 When using auto-size, two read-only custom properties called `--auto-size-available-width` and `--auto-size-available-height` will be applied to the host element.
 These values determine the available space the popover has before clipping will occur.
 Since they cascade, you can use them to set a max-width/height on your popup's content and easily control its overflow.